Search This Blog

 We ran the trial over 5 days and then worked out the energy used.
 This came out as an amazingly low 120 Watt hour per day.
 Just for comparison, we tried the power meter on the WiFi router, which turned out to be using 200 Watt hours per day - much more than the hacked freezer.

-If this freezer as fridge is the only appliance being run off the power inverter, then a 12V fridge might be a better option.
+If this freezer as a fridge is the only appliance being run off the power inverter, then a 12V fridge might be a better option.
 But if a power inverter is already in use then this is a great way of having a small off-grid powered fridge.

 PARTS USED

-Inkbird Temperature Controller - around £30 from Amazon
+Inkbird Temperature Controller - around £35 from Amazon

 Power Meter (optional) - around £16 from Amazon